Nanoparticle interfacial layer

 A nanoparticle interfacial layer is a well structured layer of typically organic molecules around a nanoparticle.
 These molecules are known as stabilizers, capping and surface ligands or passivating agents.
 The interfacial layer has a significant effect on the properties of the nanoparticle and is therefore often considered as an integral part of a nanoparticle.

-The interfacial layer has an typical thickness between 0.1 and 4 nm, which is dependent on the type of the molecules the layer is made of.
+The interfacial layer has a typical thickness between 0.1 and 4 nm, which is dependent on the type of the molecules the layer is made of.

 The organic molecules that make up the interfacial layer are often amphiphilic molecules, meaning that they have a polar head group combined with a non-polar tail.

 Interactions

 The effect of the interfacial layer is clearly seen in the interactions between nanoparticles.
 These interactions can be modelled using the DLVO theory.
 Classically this theory states that the potential of a particle is the sum of the electrostatic and van der Waals interaction.
 This is theory has proven to be very accurate for almost all Colloidal particles, but cannot describe all the interactions measured for nanoparticles.
 Therefore this theory has been extended with the so called non-DLVO terms.
 In this extension the hydration force, hydrofobic force, steric force and bridging force are also considered, resulting in a total potential as follows:

 These last terms are mostly determined by the interfacial layer as this is the outermost part of the particle, thereby determining the surface interactions.
 For example, the bridging term only plays a role when the molecules in the interfacial layer tend to polymerize.

 In the case of nanoparticles made of a crystal, quantum mechanical interactions would be expected, but due to the interfacial layer the cores cannot get close enough to each other, and therefore these interactions are neglectable.

 An illustrative limit-case are non-charged semiconducting quantum dots (QD) in an ideal fluid.
 Due to the ideal fluid there is no difference between the QD–QD interaction and the QD–fluid interaction.
 For only the VDW interaction is of importance in the interaction between the interfacial layers, which are made of the superfluid, and other interfacial layers or the solvent.
 This means there is no attraction between the particles, so they can be accurately described using the Hard Sphere model.